-The National Softball Association Official Roster, Teams are limited to twenty-five (25) players per roster.
+The National Softball Association Official Roster, Teams are limited to twentyfive (25) players per roster.
 Rosters must be entered online with Player Number which is the player responsibility to make sure all information correct and complete or the player(s) and/or team(s) will be considered ineligible to participate in any National Softball Association sanctioned tournaments, including Qualifiers, NIT's or Championship Play Tournaments.

-- a) Teams must PRINT a copy of the Official NSA ONLINE ROSTER (complete & Correct), OBTAIN SIGNATURES of participants to turn in at ALL NSA sanctioned tournaments prior to their scheduled start or they will not be allowed to participate.
-EXCEPTION: Adult Approved Paper Rosters. - b) No written additions to the Online Roster other than signatures shall be made at any tournament site. - c) Teams not qualifying before their State Tournament date will have their rosters frozen immediately by the State Director and/or Zone VP.
+- a) Teams must PRINT a copy of the Official NSA ONLINE ROSTER (complete & Correct), OBTAIN SIGNATURES of participants to turn in at ALL NSA sanctioned tournaments prior to their scheduled start or they will not be allowed to participate. - EXCEPTION: Adult Approved NSA Paper Rosters, see Section 3. - b) No written additions to the Online Roster other than signatures shall be made at any tournament site. - c) Teams not qualifying before their State Tournament date will have their rosters frozen immediately by the State Director, Zone VP and/or President/CEO.
 All rosters will be frozen by final State Tournament deadline. - d) When a team accepts a berth for World Series or the Super World Series, the team's roster will be frozen and no player on the qualified team's roster will be eligible to transfer to another qualified team during the current year.
-A team manager may not release a player from a team roster after September 1st, of the current year.
-The Executive Director, President, or Executive VP of the National Softball Association must approve any exceptions to the above. - e) Teams are limited to twenty-five (25) players per roster.
-PLUS Championship Play additional players: - 1) Two (2) may be picked up for Super Regional if team participates. - 2) Two (2) may be picked up for World Series if team participates. - 3) Two (2) may be picked up for Super Worlds.

-(Super Regional and World adds must be released and not on a roster) Super World add must come from a current Men's Elite/Gold/Silver/Bronze program roster no release required.

-- f) Adult Division (male/female) softball players are eligible for adult play when they have reached their sixteenth (16th) birthday. - g) PLAYER RELEASE: A team manager may release any player(s) provided the player submits a request on the PLAYNSA online roster.
-A team manager may not release a player(s) after September 1st of the current year.
-This release must be submitted through the PLAYNSA system and approved by the State Director and/or Zone VP prior to the player(s) participating in a game with a new team. - 1) Player(s) can only be released two (2) time(s) per current playing season. - 2) Released player(s) from an unqualified team can be added to any roster of same class or higher with approval of State Director. - 3) Released player(s) from any team Qualified or Unqualified can be added to any roster of a higher classification with approval of State Director. - 4) Released player(s) from a World Series or Super World qualified team can only be added to an unqualified team with roster space available and player point value MUST be within the classification range of team adding.
-EXCEPTION:Super World player additions, see Super World Rosters.
+A team manager may not release a player from a Men's or Women's team roster after September 1st, of the current year.
+The NSA President/CEO or Executive VP of the National Softball Association must approve any exceptions to the above. - e) Teams are limited to twenty-five (25) players per roster.
+PLUS Championship Play additional players: If team participates - 1) Two (2) may be picked up for Super Regional. - 2) Two (2) may be picked up for World Series. - 3) Two (2) may be picked up for Super Worlds.
+(Super Regional and World adds must be released and not on a 2020 roster) Super World add must come from a current 2020 Men's Elite/Gold/Silver/Bronze program roster - no release required. - f) Adult Division (male/female) softball players are eligible for adult play when they have reached their sixteenth (16th) birthday. - g) PLAYER RELEASE: Men's Platinum, Elite, Gold, Silver & Bronze or Women's Elite, Gold, Silver & Bronze.
+A team manager may release any player(s) provided the player submits a request on the PLAYNSA online roster.
+A Men's or Women's team manager may not release a player(s) after September 1st of the current year.
+This release must be submitted through the PLAYNSA system and approved by the State Director and/or Zone VP prior to the player(s) participating in a game with a new team. - 1) Player(s) can only be released two (2) time(s) per current playing season. - Released player(s) from an unqualified team can be added to any roster of same class or higher with approval of State Director. - Released player(s) from any team Qualified or Unqualified can be added to any roster of a higher classification with approval of State Director. - Released player(s) from a World Series or Super World qualified team can only be added to an unqualified team with roster space available and player point value MUST be within the classification range of team adding.
+EXCEPTION: Super World player additions, see Super World Rosters.